Hallstatt

 Axamer Lizum (20 min)

-This was the Olympic downhill venue in 1964 and 1976.
-The terrain above 2,000m offers consistently good snow, and the south-facing slopes mean pleasant temperatures even in January.
+This was the Olympic downhill venue in both 1964 and 1976.
+The terrain above 2,000m offers consistently good snow, while the south-facing slopes mean pleasant temperatures even in January.

 Insider tip: The Hoadl sector (2,340m) rarely gets crowded.
-Advanced skiers should try the World Cup downhill run – it’s steep, long (7km), and humbling.
+Moreover, advanced skiers should try the World Cup downhill run – it’s steep, long (7km), and humbling.

 Nordkette (City Center)

-The unique angle: Ride from 560m to 2,256m without leaving the city.
-The Hafelekar peak offers 360° views across the Alps, and the off-piste terrain is genuinely challenging – this isn’t a beginner’s resort.
+The unique angle: Here you can ride from 560m to 2,256m without leaving the city.
+The Hafelekar peak offers 360° views across the Alps, and furthermore, the off-piste terrain is genuinely challenging – this certainly isn’t a beginner’s resort.

-Critical info: Only 4 lifts and limited marked runs.
-This is for experienced skiers comfortable on steep, ungroomed terrain.
-Avalanche awareness is essential.
+Critical info: There are only 4 lifts and limited marked runs.
+As a result, this is strictly for experienced skiers comfortable on steep, ungroomed terrain.
+In addition, avalanche awareness is essential.

 Weather Patterns You Need to Know